bokhaeng/CARS/docs/User_Manual/Quick_Start.md

 ## Setup the parameter in CARS model:

 1. Open and edit the file CARS_rev_07.py by text app or vim.
-2. Setup the model variables and directory in CARS python script:
+2. Setup the model variables and directory in CARS python script (line 22 to 37):
 ```
 case_name = 'YOUR_CASE_NAME'
 home_dir   = r'YOUR_CARS_HOME_DIRECTORY'